Berkeley-CS61B/website-fa23/materials/lab/lab01/index.md

 Enter the code in the browser window and select authorize Github.
 You should now be logged in!

-{% include alert.html type="info" content="**NOTE**: For Window Users: if you run into an error that says "could not prompt: Incorrect Function", run `winpty gh auth login` instead.
+{% include alert.html type="info" content="**NOTE**: For Window Users: if you run into an error that says
+\"could not prompt: Incorrect Function\", run `winpty gh auth login` instead.
 " %}

 The entire process should look like the below: